closesttopurple/THE-HUMAN-SERVER/README.md

 # **closesttopurple.org**
 Hiya!
 Karis here.
 This is a small scale website for my personal projects.
+Please don't look at my code.
+It's not built to be good it's built to be simple.

 ## Direction
 My main project right now is The Human Server.
 I want it to be akin to a ‘library’ for written works from <a href="https://en.wikipedia.org/wiki/Yoko_Taro">Yoko Taro.<a>\